Skip to content

 Writing Arguments That Matter

-Gain confidence in your ability to master high school and college writing tasks by learning to ask compelling research questions and write effective arguments.
-In this course, we’ll walk through the steps of writing a persuasive argument from start to finish: from choosing an important and relevant topic, crafting a question and conducting research to writing an argument that contributes valuable and original insights.
-You’ll learn skills that’ll help you expertly navigate academic conversations and craft complex arguments, as well as strategies to make your writing more persuasive.
+A strong, well-built argument is at the heart of any good research paper or persuasive essay.
+Gain confidence in your ability to master high school and college writing assignments by learning how to ask compelling research questions and write effective arguments.
+In this course, we’ll walk through the steps of writing a persuasive argument from start to finish.
+You’ll learn how to choose an important, relevant topic, formulate a question and conduct research, and write an argument that contributes valuable and original insights.
+Along the way, you’ll learn skills that’ll help you expertly navigate academic conversations and craft complex arguments, as well as strategies to make your writing more persuasive.

 What You'll Learn